 All teachers will follow the Access Art scheme; long term, medium term and short term plans are readily available with supporting materials (such as teaching slides, videos, resources and assessment tools).
-In the Garden Class Art will be taught discreetly once a week.
-In the Meadow Class Art will be taught every discreetly, other half term once a week.
+Art will be taught discreetly once a week in every class Year 1 - Year 6.